SEARCH

 Reclaiming Leadership, Rebuilding Trust

 Can someone who dealt drugs while mentoring young athletes reclaim credibility?
 How does a coach rebuild trust after serving seven years for drug conspiracy?
-Curtis Malone, author of “Duplicity: Basketball, Drugs, and My Double Life,” addresses these questions.
+Curtis Malone, founder of DC Assault and author of “Duplicity: Basketball, Drugs, and My Double Life,” addresses these questions directly.

 Curtis Malone co-founded DC Assault in 1993 and built it into one of the nation's most successful AAU basketball programs.
 The organization helped more than 200 young men earn full college scholarships and produced NBA players, including Michael Beasley, Nolan Smith, Jeff Green, and Quinn Cook.